 Hands-on play that encourages learning

-In a Montessori classroom, your child’s play is also a learning opportunity.
+Your child’s play is also a learning opportunity in a Montessori classroom.
 The child learns by using hands-on classroom materials and toys that engage their senses and teach them skills.

 A Montessori school will also offer specialized Montessori toys depending on your child’s needs.
 These toys are a variety and aren’t visually obstructive, encouraging your child to focus their attention on the task at hand.
 Such simulations also promote multi-sensory learning and engagement for your child.

 In closing, the Montessori classroom is a well-prepared environment with play elements that exist for a reason.
-Children play with real and almost real items giving them the ability to explore.
-The children also have freedom in the classroom, although there exist clear limits.
+Children play with genuine and almost authentic items giving them the ability to explore.
+The children also have freedom in the classroom, although clear limits exist.
 The classroom also integrates children of different ages to promote respect, socialization, and solidarity.